Mortdecai poster

 The inciting incident occurs at 13 minutes when MI5 Inspector Martland enlists Mortdecai to find a stolen Goya painting linked to a murdered art restorer.
 The case involves international intrigue and could solve Mortdecai's financial problems, but puts him in danger..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Mortdecai actively commits to finding the Goya painting, traveling to Los Angeles to pursue leads.
+This demonstrates the protagonist's commitment to Mortdecai actively commits to finding the Goya painting, traveling to Los Angeles to pursue leads.
 He leaves his ordinary world behind and enters the dangerous international art smuggling underworld., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Mortdecai loses the painting to his enemies and faces complete failure.
 His marriage appears truly over as Johanna rejects him, his financial ruin is certain, and he nearly dies.
-Everything he's worked for collapses., shows the protagonist at their lowest point.
+Everything he's worked for collapses., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Mortdecai realizes the true location of the painting's secret and understands that saving his marriage matters more than the treasure.
 He synthesizes his roguish skills with genuine authenticity, choosing honesty over deception., demonstrating the transformation achieved throughout the journey.